anying1073/StarResonanceDps/DataTools/README.md

 ## Usage

-1. Run del_skill.py on the folder that contains the data files.
+1. `Run del_skill.py` on the folder that contains the data files.
 This script generates intermediate JSON files.

-2. Use those generated files as the input for merge_skill.py.
+2. Use those generated files as the input for `merge_skill.py`.
 This script creates a merged file with differences preserved in the following format:

 ```